 Log on to the Duo Admin Panel and navigate to Applications.

-Enter the domain used when logging into your company's Workplace by Facebook portal as the Domain.
-For example, if your Workplace by Facebook login URL is https://yourcompany.facebook.com enter yourcompany.
+Enter the domain used when logging into your company's Workplace from Facebook portal as the Domain.
+For example, if your Workplace from Facebook login URL is https://yourcompany.facebook.com enter yourcompany.
+If you don't have a custom domain configured you can type workplace in the "Domain" field.

 Enter the Company number found at the end of your "Audience URL" into the Company Number field.

-Workplace by Facebook uses the Mail attribute when authenticating.
+Workplace from Facebook uses the Mail attribute when authenticating.
 We've mapped Mail attribute to DAG supported authentication source attributes as follows:

 |Duo Attribute||Active Directory||OpenLDAP||SAML IdP||Azure|